Raigyo/unity-3d-game-forest/Readme.md

 ## 2. About

 This game was made to show my skills using Unity 3D and what's it's possible to do with it.
 This game has a peaceful atmosphere and educational virtues.
-It's usually the kind of game that inspires institutionnal or non-profit organizations as clients.
+It's usually the kind of game / application that inspires institutionnal or non-profit organizations as clients.

 It's a desktop version.
 It would be possible to make that kind of game for mobiles or web browsers (WegGL), but the quality should be downgraded.

 This game has been tested again and again and again...
-But if you have advises or if you see bugs/problems, please contact me using the issue button on this repository.
+But if you have advises or if you see bugs / problems, please contact me using the issue button on this repository.

 ### 2.1.
 How to play